hargoniX/master/thesis/thesis.typ

 QuickChick extension @boundex-coq and in Isabelle's Quickcheck.
 Bounded exhaustive testing generates and tests all possible inputs to a conjecture up to a certain bound (e.g. term size).
 Unlike random testing, this ensures that all potentially relevant inputs within the search space are actually tested.
-The main limitation is that we can only feasibly test up to a rather small bound so big counterexamples will usually be missed.
+The main limitation is that the search space can often only be fully explored up to a small bound within a small time frame.
+This causes bounded exhaustive testing to usually miss larger counterexamples.

 A fundamental limitation of systems that rely purely on concrete execution is the inability to refute propositions that are not executable.
 For example, to demonstrate that
-$forall n : NN. exists m : NN. n + m = m$ is false using concrete execution, the system would have to generate a value for $n$ and then try all possible values for $m$.
-Issues like this can be addressed with techniques that make use of symbolic reasoning.
+$forall n : NN. exists m : NN. n + m = m$ is false using concrete execution, the system would need to generate a value for $n$ and then try all possible values for $m$.
+Issues such as this can be addressed with techniques that make use of symbolic reasoning.

 Between the fully symbolic and fully concrete ends of the spectrum, Isabelle's Quickcheck also implements a narrowing-based approach.
 The idea of narrowing is to symbolically evaluate the proposition with partially instantiated terms first and then refine them until a counterexample can be found.

 On the far symbolic end of the spectrum, we can find techniques that perform reductions to SAT or SMT solvers.
 These techniques can roughly be separated into finite model finding and counterexample-producing